amdilo/DIMITRI/README.md

 ﻿DIMITRI
 =======

-Database for Imaging Mulit-spectral Instruments and Tools for Radiometric Intercomparison
+Database for Imaging Multi-spectral Instruments and Tools for Radiometric Intercomparison

 Overview
 --------